Thomas Kaplan: Apex Silver

+Pivot to gold and silver

 In 2003, a company related to Kaplan became the largest investor in African Platinum Plc (then known as Southern African Resources Plc).
+That same year, Kaplan founded Leor Exploration & Production LLC, which became the fastest-growing privately held hydrocarbon exploration and production company in the United States.
+In 2007, concerned that market conditions globally were "too good" and determined to sell his "economically sensitive assets", Kaplan pivoted into gold and silver, which he regarded as currencies rather than just commodities.
-In 2007, Kaplan sold his position in African Platinum as part of a transaction in which the company was acquired by Impala Platinum Limited, at a valuation of $580 million.

-Also in 2003, Kaplan founded Leor Exploration & Production LLC, which became the fastest-growing privately held hydrocarbon exploration and production company in the United States.
-In 2007, Leor's natural gas assets were sold to Encana (now Ovintiv) for $2.55 billion.
+In the spring of 2007 Kaplan sold his position in African Platinum as part of a transaction in which the company was acquired by Impala Platinum Limited, at a valuation of $580 million.
+In November 2007, Leor's natural gas assets in Texas were sold to Encana (now Ovintiv) for $2.55 billion.

-Kaplan first began investing heavily in gold in 2000.
-Since the sales of African Platinum and Leor in 2007, Kaplan has focused on the Electrum Group.
-Its exploration arm, Electrum Ltd., which he co-founded with Dr. Larry Buchanan, owns gold exploration assets.
-Its other entities hold interests in several publicly traded companies, including NovaGold Resources and Gabriel Resources Ltd., two companies that own gold resources.
-Among its private interests, the Electrum Group is the controlling shareholder of Sunshine Silver Mining & Refining Corporation, which owns the Sunshine Mine in Idaho, a large silver mine in U.S. history, as well as the Los Gatos silver-zinc deposit in Mexico, which it is developing in partnership with Dowa of Japan.
-Gatos Silver went public in October 2020, raising $170 million.

-In the spring of 2009, Kaplan was quoted as saying "I can find no better time than now to recommend its purchase to others.
+Kaplan was quoted in 2009 discussing gold's future and saying "I can find no better time than now to recommend its purchase to others.
 Some will say that US$800 gold seems expensive.
 I would suggest the contrary: that a few years from now, sub-$1,000 gold will feel like a true gift."

-In August 2020, it was reported that Warren Buffett's Berkshire Hathaway had made an investment in Barrick Gold, NOVAGOLD's joint venture partner in the Donlin Gold mine project in Alaska.
-This prompted Kaplan to recall the positive impact of Buffett's purchase of silver bullion at the time he was taking his silver mining company public in 1997.
-Beginning in 2010, Kaplan began accumulating silver mining assets and waited for long-stagnant prices to rebound.
+Beginning in 2010, Kaplan again began accumulating silver mining assets and waited for long-stagnant prices to rebound.

 Kaplan says his "mantra" is to "go for the great assets that give you tremendous underlying leverage to your theme... but only in jurisdictions that will allow you to keep the fruits of the leverage."
 Analysts have referred to his highlighting the importance of jurisdictional risks in the mining industry as the "Kaplan Doctrine".